Taliban claims victory in Panjshir, but resistance forces say they still control strategic position in the valley - KESQ

 However, the National Resistance Front in Afghanistan (NRF), an anti-Taliban group which has been battling the militant’s offensive in the Panjshir Valley, denied the claim, with spokesman Ali Nazary telling CNN: “The resistance is still all over the valley.”

-Photos and videos shared on social media showed the white flag of the Taliban hoisted between buildings in what was claimed to be the center of Panjshir.
+Photos and videos shared widely on social media showed the white flag of the Taliban hoisted between buildings in what appeared to be the Panjshir governor’s office in the provincial capital of Bazarak.
 CNN cannot independently verify the image.

 “The last nest of the enemy, Panjshir province, was completely conquered… We assure the honorable people of Panjshir that they will not face any discriminatory treatment.
 They are all our brothers, and we will work for one country and one common goal.
 With the recent efforts and this victory, our country is completely out of the vortex of war,” Taliban spokesman Zabihullah Mujahid said in a tweet.